catalintrif/SolrSecurityProxy/README.md

 Example:
 > java -jar target\SolrProxy-0.1.jar

-To ron or debug from the IDE:
+To run or debug from the IDE:
 > mvn spring-boot:run

 ### Testing